 - Check the tires to make sure they have enough air and the right amount of tire pressure.

 3. Be seen to be safe

-Wearing bright clothes and putting reflectors on your bikes helps other people on the road see you and your family.
-And if they see you, they’re less likely to run into you.
+Wearing bright clothes and putting reflectors on your bikes helps other people on the road see you and your family better.
 Daytime riding is the safest so try to avoid riding at dusk and later.

 Also, make sure that nothing will get caught in the bike’s chain, such as loose pant legs, backpack straps or shoelaces.

 Make sure everyone wears the right shoes — sneakers — when they ride.
 Sandals, flip-flops, shoes with heels, and cleats won’t help you grip the pedals.
 And never allow them to go riding barefoot!

 Leave the headphones at home.
 The music can distract your riders from noises around them, such as a car blowing its horn so they can get out of the way.

 A bike path free of cars is the best choice for riding bikes, especially for kids younger than 10.

 “Every child is different, but developmentally, it can be hard for kids to judge speed and distance of cars until age 10, so limit riding to sidewalks, parks or bike paths,” said Davis.
 “However, 10 isn’t the magic number to let your child ride in the street alone.
 Slowly allow this to happen by trailing behind on your bike and watching what she does.
 You’ll know when it is appropriate.”

 When your kids are ready to ride in the street, make sure they understand and follow the rules of the road, including: